Crystal UHD vs QLED: Which is Better?

 Crystal UHD is a term coined by Samsung to describe its entry-level 4K Ultra HD TVs.

-These models use LED (light-emitting diode) backlighting and a Crystal Processor 4K, which enhances picture quality by optimizing color and clarity.
+These models feature LED backlighting and a Crystal Processor 4K, improving picture quality by enhancing color and clarity.

 Introduced in 2020, the name means junior models with basic technology without technological innovations.